mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 }
 ```

-3. If you want to use the Request and Response example filters (and have called `c.ExampleFilters()` above), then you MUST also call either
+3. If you want to use the Request and Response example filters (and have called `c.ExampleFilters()` above), then you MUST also call
 ```csharp
     services.AddSwaggerExamplesFromAssemblyOf<MyExample>();
 ```